MikroElektronika/mikrosdk_click_v2/clicks/9dof3/DETAILS.md

 ### Application Task

 > This is an example which demonstrates the use of 9DOF 3 Click board.
-> Measured and display Accel, Gyroscope and Magnetometer
-> data coordinates values for X-axis, Y-axis and Z-axis.
+> Measures and displays Accel, Gyroscope and Magnetometer values for X-axis, Y-axis and Z-axis.
 > Results are being sent to the Usart Terminal where you can track their changes.
 > All data logs write on USB uart changes for every 1 sec.